 Vehicle manufacturers have recommended car battery maintenance procedures in place for their products, which can be found in your service manual.
-Moreover, you can follow the guidelines outlined by Century for their batteries in order to ensure their integrity and longevity.
+Moreover, you can follow the guidelines outlined by Century for their batteries to ensure their integrity and longevity.

 So, when in doubt, refer to a licensed mechanic or a battery support technician from your service supplier.